Quick Start Guide

 Depending on your setup, you may be asked for a passphrase or username/password combination before the connection can be established.
 You can save your passphrase, username, and/or password in Apple's Keychain by checking the appropriate checkbox.

 The connection will be active as long as you do not end it or log out.
 Putting your computer to sleep will close the connection but upon waking up from sleep Tunnelblick will attempt to reestablish the connection.
+This behavior can be changed for each configuration in the configuration's settings.

 Disconnecting from a VPN